GateNLP/gateplugin-Python/docs/PythonPr.md

 The function gets the document passed (as its first argument) a `gatenlp.Document` and also gets all the parameters defined in the `PythonPr` `programParams` parameter.

-Instead of a function, a class can be implemented with the `@GateNlpPr` decorator.
+Instead of a function, a callable class can be implemented with the `@GateNlpPr` decorator.

-The class must implement an `execute` or `__call__` method, but in addition can also implement the `start`, `finish`, `reduce` and `result` methods.
-The following example implements the same tokenizer as above in a class but also counts and prints out the total number of tokens over all documents:
+The class must implement the `__call__` method, but in addition can also implement the `start`, `finish`, `reduce` and `result` methods.
+The following example implements the same tokenizer as above in a class but also counts and prints out the total number of tokens over all documents.
+Again the `interact()` call must be placed at the end of the Python script.

 ```python